 Kimberly-Clark maintains a broad global presence as part of its growth strategy.
 It boasts some 110 manufacturing facilities in about 40 countries across the US, Canada, Europe, Asia, and Latin America.
 Products reach about 175 countries.

-Developing regions, Asia, Latin America, and others now generate more than a third of the company's revenue due to expansion efforts, such as building a $40 million plant in Singapore, and acquisitions, such as the remaining 31% of its Bogota, Colombia-based subsidiary Colombiana Kimberly Colpapel (CKC).
+Developing regions, Asia, Latin America, and others now generate 40% of the company's revenue due to expansion efforts, such as building a $40 million plant in Singapore, and acquisitions, such as the remaining 31% of its Bogota, Colombia-based subsidiary Colombiana Kimberly Colpapel (CKC).
 The deal secured the company's foothold in the developing markets of Bolivia, Colombia, Ecuador, Peru, and Venezuela.
 Kimberly-Clark also holds Kimberly-Clark Kenko Industria e Comercio Ltda, based in Brazil.

-Amid a lackluster global economy that has put pressure on cash-strapped consumers and inflated the cost of fuel, pulp, and paper, Kimberly-Clark has managed to hold on to the #1 or #2 position in 80-plus countries.
-Personal Care accounted for more than 45% of total sales in 2013; Consumer Tissue, 31%; and K-C Professional, 16%.
-Health Care accounted for the balance.
+Amid a slow global economy that has put pressure on cash-strapped consumers and inflated the cost of fuel, pulp, and paper, Kimberly-Clark has managed to hold on to the #1 or #2 position in 80-plus countries.
+Personal Care accounted for about 50% of total sales in 2014; Consumer Tissue, 34%; and K-C Professional, 17%.

 Sales and Marketing